keras-team/keras-io/examples/vision/md/shiftvit.md

 #### Block

-The most important operation in this paper is the **shift opperation**.
+The most important operation in this paper is the **shift operation**.
 In this section, we describe the shift operation and compare it with its original implementation provided by the authors.